nsh-786/Classification-of-Japanese-Population-using-Individual-as-well-as-Stacked-Models/README.md

 Also, logistic regression and naive bayes classifiers underfit the data, whereas svm, knn, decision tree and the stacked model overfit the dataset.
 Logistic Regression have the highest probability of producing outliers, whereas knn has the least probability of producing outliers.
 For train-test split at 40%-60% of the dataset, produces the most outliers for all models, the most for the stacked model

+An excel sheet is uploaded, which gives the mean, variance and roc-auc scores for training as well as testing data for different ratios of train-test splits of the dataset